Why are waiters and waitresses suing Florida restaurants?

 • The waiter and waitress and bartender is owed a full minimum wage for all shifts where sidework exceeded 20% of their shift time.

 The Florida law firms that target restaurants tell the waiters and waitresses and bartenders that they may be able to recover two times the amount of money owed to them.
-The lawyers in Florida who focus on suing restaurants tell the servers and bartenders that Florida’s statute of limitations allows them to sue the restaurant and its owner personally for any server or bartender job they have had within the last five years!
-This allows the law firms to attract many former employees who may have not worked for you three or more years!
+Bartenders and servers in Florida are hearing that Florida’s statute of limitations allows them to sue the restaurant and its owner personally for any server or bartender job they have had within the last five years!
+This may result in many former employees who may have not worked for you three or more years suing your Florida business!
+So, please comply with the wage laws.

-If your Florida restaurant business has been targeted by one of these lawyers, contact an experienced labor & employment attorney at the Law Office of David Miklas, P.A. to schedule a free and confidential legal consultation regarding your rights as a restaurant owner.
-Call us today at 1-772-465-5111.
+If your Florida restaurant business has received a letter threatening a wage lawsuit you should contact an experienced labor & employment attorney, such as David Miklas, to schedule a free and confidential legal consultation regarding your rights as a restaurant owner.
+Call today at 1-772-465-5111.

 The Department of Labor regularly tells employees that a compulsory charge for service, for example, 15 percent of the bill, is not a tip.
 Such charges are part of the employer's gross receipts.
 Sums distributed to employees from service charges cannot be counted as tips received, but may be used to satisfy the employer's minimum wage and overtime obligations under the FLSA.
 If an employee receives tips in addition to the compulsory service charge, those tips may be considered in determining whether the employee is a tipped employee and in the application of the tip credit.